-The Lighting Node Pro RGB brings the functionality at few of your mouse clicks.
+The Corsair lighting node pro review RGB brings the functionality at few of your mouse clicks.
 The functionality has been built right into their popular Link software.
 Thankfully, no separate software was introduced for this purpose and Corsair has my praise for letting the users control every aspect of their Corsair RGB LED enabled devices through one interface.

 Click on the Options button menu of the Corsair Link software and click on the Devices.
 It will pop up a new window with the connected devices.
 Select Lighting Node Pro and click on Check for Updates.
 If the new firmware version is available, it will update the firmware after downloading it.

-The Corsair Lighting Node Pro RGB is a controller that allows the users to either connect up to 6 HD/SP RGB Fans or a combination of the provided individually addressable RGB LED Strips and the RGB fans to control the lighting using the Corsair Link software, definitely a handy and much-desired feature.
+The Corsair lighting node pro review RGB is a controller that allows the users to either connect up to 6 HD/SP RGB Fans or a combination of the provided individually addressable RGB LED Strips and the RGB fans to control the lighting using the Corsair Link software, definitely a handy and much-desired feature.
 Software control allows true customization than the hardware-based controllers like ones provided with the HD/SP RGB fans in their packing box.

 The unit draws 4.5V to 5.5V input power and is using the SATA power cable.
 It has a mini USB port on the rear side.
 One end of the supplied mini USB 2.0 cable is connected to this min USB port and the other end is connected to the USB 2.0 header of the motherboard.
 Each LED channel is a 3-pin header.
 The headers are implemented on the right side, not in the middle.
 There is a Corsair logo embossed above the LED text.

 The Corsair has provided all the required cables in the bundle.
 There is one mini USB cable of length 375mm.
 It is following the USB 2.0 protocol and it can be connected to the spare USB 2.0 header of the motherboard.
 There are two 485mm cables that are used to connect the RGB LED Hub of the HD/SP RGB fans to the Lighting Node Pro.

 This all comes down to the users on how to produce the looks that they want as Corsair has provided enough features in the Link software to do all that.
 All of this functionality is just a few mouse clicks away.
-Corsair is providing 2 years of warranty on the Lighting Node Pro.
+Corsair is providing 2 years of warranty on the Corsair lighting node pro review.
 I did not experience any glitches while installing the device or using the software.

 It is a premium price for the premium product.
 Period.
 If there is one thing that I would like to state against the device, it is that one would have to deal with lot many cables and this could be an issue with chassis that lacks proper cable management provision on their backside.